The Great Day of His Wrath: Martin's death and exhibitions of the painting

 While painting, on 12 November 1853, Martin suffered an attack of paralysis, now thought to have been a stroke.
-The attack deprived him of the ability to talk and to control his right arm, and he died at Douglas on 17 February 1854.
+The attack deprived him of the ability to talk and to control his right arm, and he died at Douglas, Isle of Man, on 17 February 1854.
 At the time of his death, his partially unfinished three paintings were being exhibited in Newcastle.
 After Martin's death, his last pictures (including The End of the World) were exhibited in "London and the chief cities in England attracting great crowds".
 The painting was engraved in 1854 (after Martin's death) by Thomas McLean, together with two other paintings by Martin, Plains of Heaven and The Last Judgment (a group of three 'judgment pictures').
 Despite wide public reception, the three paintings were rejected as vulgar by the Royal Academy.
 In 1945, the painting was purchased by the Tate from the art dealer Robert Frank who had restored it.